-Date: 12 December 2022 Classification: General Release Title: Council Tax Discounts (including Council Tax Local Reduction Scheme) and Council Tax Base report Report of: Executive Director of Finance & Resources Cabinet Member Portfolio: Cabinet Member for Finance and Council Reform Wards Affected: All Policy Context: Statutory duty to set and collect Council Tax Key Decision: Yes Financial Summary: The report proposes that: The Council Tax discount for second homes remains at 0% The Council Tax discounts for empty properties, including the discounts that replaced the previous Class A and C Council Tax exemptions, remains at 0%.
-A Long-Term Empty Property Premium is continued at the maximum level allowed for by central government legislation.
-The Director of Revenues and Benefits is authorised to determine any individual local discount requests in 2023/24 under Section 13A(1)(c) of the Local Government Finance Act 1992.
-The Council Tax Base is set at 135,955.46 equivalent Band D properties for 2023/24 for the whole City, 91.68 equivalent band D properties for Queen's Park.
-The existing Council Tax Local Reduction Scheme is retained for 2023/24.
+Report of: Executive Director of Finance & Resources

+Cabinet Member Portfolio: Cabinet Member for Finance and Council Reform

+Wards Affected: All

+Policy Context: Statutory duty to set and collect Council Tax

+Key Decision: Yes

+Financial Summary: The report proposes that:

+- The Council Tax discount for second homes remains at 0% - The Council Tax discounts for empty properties, including the discounts that replaced the previous Class A and C Council Tax exemptions, remains at 0%. - A Long-Term Empty Property Premium is continued at the maximum level allowed for by central government legislation. - The Director of Revenues and Benefits is authorised to determine any individual local discount requests in 2023/24 under Section 13A(1)(c) of the Local Government Finance Act 1992. - The Council Tax Base is set at 135,955.46 equivalent Band D properties for 2023/24 for the whole City, 91.68 equivalent band D properties for Montpelier Square and 3,637.83 equivalent band D properties for Queen's Park. - The existing Council Tax Local Reduction Scheme is retained for 2023/24.